Dennis-The14th-web/Psychic-Game/README.md

-# Psychic-Game was quite a challenge.
-I tried as much not to expatiate js code while i still achieve game result.
+# Psychic-Game is a brilliant way of building individual skill in javascript.